mrbarbitoff/ptv_project_bi/README.md

 ./LoFfeR/LoFfeR <VCF>
 ```

 By default, LoFfeR expects a VEP-annotated VCF file to be passed as the first and only argument.
 The file should be annotated using the LOFTEE plugin (LoF), as only variants passing LOFTEE filter will be considered.
 LOFTEE fields are expected to be the trailing ones in each annotation.

-Currently, LoFfeR only supports GRCh37 (b37) VCF files.
+**Currently**, LoFfeR only supports GRCh37 (b37) VCF files.
 We are working to add the support for the GRCh38 reference as soon as possible.

 LoFfeR results are written to the `results.tsv` tab-separated file.